team-scrb/artwlk/README.md

 ####An application for users discover and plot public art sites on a map.

 ##Problem
-Public art is hard to find without knowledge of the location of the art piece.
+Public art is hard to find without prior knowledge or exploration of the area.

 ##Strategy
-Art Wlk allows users to share and discover the location of public art pieces through an easy to use interface.
+Art Wlk allows users to share and discover locations of public art pieces through an easy to use interface.

 ## Developer Documentation